Gigantes Plaki Recipe (Greek Baked Giant Beans)

 What is gigantes plaki?

-Gigantes plaki is a traditional Greek dish of giant white beans slow-baked in a rich tomato sauce with olive oil and herbs.
-The name means 'giant beans in the oven' — it's one of the most popular dishes in Greek tavernas and a staple of Greek home cooking.
+Gigantes plaki is a traditional Greek dish of giant white beans baked in tomato sauce with olive oil and herbs.
+The name points to giant beans cooked in the oven, and the dish is common in Greek tavernas and home kitchens.

 How do you cook gigantes plaki?